 - There’s no reason to pay out-of-pocket fees: Any attorney worth your time will offer free consultations and contingency terms as a matter of policy.

 - You need a law firm with 24/7 availability: Look for a law office like Douglas and London.
 Someone from our staff is available anytime day or night, 365 days a year.

-Get in touch with us today to find out more about what we can do for you.
+Get in touch with our New York City car accident lawyers today to find out more about what we can do for you.